-What is a Street Rod?
-There are many opinions as to what a street rod is and there are those that draw the lines between what a Street Rod is and what a Hot Rod is and even what a Custom is, but why get bogged down in the semantics.
-For many years the die-hard street rodder’s considered any modified car that had removable front and rear fenders part of the Street Rod class of cars, later the line was drawn by many in 1948, as by 1949 many cars no longer had rear fenders but rather had rear quarter panels.
+What is a street rod?
+There are many opinions as to what a street rod really is, and there are those that draw hard lines between street rods, hot rods, and customs—but why get bogged down in the semantics?
+For many years, die-hard street rodders considered any modified car that had removable front and rear fenders part of the street rod class of cars.
+Later the line was drawn by many in 1948, and by 1949 many cars no longer had rear fenders but rather had rear quarter panels.